Practice Policies & Patient Information

 - Right to object (Article 21 UK GDPR)

-If you would like to request amendments to your records, please contact the surgery with your name, date of birth and queries/ objections with your medical records.
+If you would like to request amendments to your records, please contact the Practice with your name, date of birth and queries/ objections with your medical records.

 - You can also update basic information on your record

-A member of the team will then contact you to investigate further, and the surgery will take necessary action with your records.
+A member of the team will then contact you to investigate further, and the Practice will take necessary action with your records.

 Zero Tolerance